DamChtlv/WordPress-Codex-Wox-Plugin/README.md

 Features
 ---------

-You can search through :
+You can search through all this and click to access rapidly on the WordPress reference page :
 - ***Actions***
 - ***Classes***
 - ***Hooks***